felipelmc/Observatory-of-Elections/README.md

 # Observatory of Elections

-Repository of the discipline Observatory of Elections, taught by Professor Jaqueline Porto Zulini (FGV CPDOC).
+This is my personal repository of the discipline Observatory of Elections, taught by Professor Jaqueline Porto Zulini (FGV CPDOC).

-It contains my personal class notes.
+It contains all class notes I have written during the semester.
 For each class, there is a collection of the main excerpts from the text read for the class, class notes and my personal answer to a question developed by the Professor according to the topic of the class.

 The repository also includes the material I prepared for a seminar I did for the other students.
 It was based on the Professor's reading